Filling in the Cracks

 I've decided to share what I have learned in my crack filling episodes where the fiberglass

-meets the metal, namely the elevators, rudder and horizontal stabilizer.
-I don't claim to be
+meets the metal, namely the elevators, rudder and horizontal stabilizer on my RV Experimental Aircraft.

 Let's get started: